-"The WALS treatment is an additional tool we use to control mosquito populations in urban environments," said Robert Cummings, Director of OCMVCD Technical Services.
+"The WALS treatment is an additional tool the District can add to our Integrated Vector Management (IVM) Program," said Rick Howard, OCMVCD District Manager.
 "This treatment will prevent mosquitoes from emerging into biting adults and will help prevent the spread of mosquito-borne diseases."

 Residents located in the treatment areas will be notified prior to the treatment date with signs posted in their neighborhoods or a flyer left at their door.
+Residents can sign up for application notifications at ocvector.org through the OCMVCD e-Alert system.

 All control products used by OCMVCD are registered by the federal and state Environmental Protection Agency for the purpose of controlling mosquitoes and to safeguard public health.

-As OCMVCD continues to identify and treat for mosquito breeding sources, it is essential that residents do their part in eliminating standing water on their properties.
+As OCMVCD continues to identify and treat mosquito breeding sources, it is essential that residents do their part in eliminating standing water on their properties.
 Even a capful of water can produce hundreds of mosquitoes.

-"Residents need to take immediate action to dump and drain standing water in containers on their property.
-We must reduce mosquito breeding around homes to reduce the presence of adult mosquitoes and prevent the transmission of West Nile virus," stated Heather Hyland, OCMVCD Public Information Officer.
+"Residents need to take action by dumping and draining standing water in containers on their property.
+We must reduce mosquito breeding around homes to reduce the presence of adult mosquitoes and prevent diseases mosquitoes have the potential to transmit," stated Heather Hyland, OCMVCD Public Information Officer.